Defence Cyber Certification audits

 Do we need Cyber Essentials first?

 Yes.
 Cyber Essentials is the starting point for DCC.
-If you already hold it, the builder keeps that cost out of the total.
+If you already hold it, the builder keeps that cost out of the total, but the DCC scope still needs to align with the relevant Cyber Essentials scope.

 Next step